Moodabidri: History

-Sports

-Yearly and monthly sports activities are held Swaraj Maidhan and SMC ground.
-State level and national sports meets are held here.
-Cricket, volleyball, badminton and different types of matches are played.
-Many flood light cricket and volleyball matches are held here.
-Alva's Education Foundation has hosted many state and national level sports meets here.

 Industries

-Small-scale industries employ many people.
-Many cashew industries are here.
+Small-scale industries employ many local people.
+Some of the popular cashew industries and coconut oil mills from Coastal Karnataka are based here.
+Prakash Mills, a popular coconut and sesame oil mill is based in Moodabidri.

 Kadale Kere is the industrial area where many small-scale industries are situated.

 Transport facilities

 Long distance travel and local transport

 The local and long-distance transport includes the buses which ply regularly.
 Shuttle and express buses to Mangalore, Udupi, Karkala, Hebri, Shimoga, Kudremukh, Sringeri, Dharmastala, Bantwal, Belthangady, Naravi, Kinnigoli and Mulki run every five to ten minutes.

 There are government buses to distant places like Bangalore, Mysore, Hubli, Dharwad, Subramanya, Chickmagalur and all the important places of Karnataka.
 Private buses from Moodabidri are also available to Bombay, Goa and Bangalore by established travels like Navami, Nishmitha, Sugama, Vishal, Ideal and Anand.

 Entertainment

 Other entertainment is watching Yakshagana, unique to this district.
 This includes a drama like play on epics, which lasts a whole night, starting at 9:30 pm and ending at 6 am next day.
 This is played normally once a week, and only in few months a year.

 Some private Tulu drama companies play comedy drama at regular intervals between November and June.